emaillenin/open-cricket/README.md

  - Yuvraj's performance in world cup finals?
  - When did Shoaib Akhtar took Sachin's wicket with a golden duck?
  - How many times Brett Lee has dismissed batsmen on their 90s?
+ - How many times Gilchrist has hit fours in the first ball of the over?
  - etc.,

 How it works?